Alex007rup/nodea/README.md

-Edited by Rahul Samanta From Chitkara University.
+Edited by Suryanka Marick From Chitkara University.
 # Node.js

 Node.js is an open-source, cross-platform JavaScript runtime environment.